gregjoeval/material-ui-theme-editor/README.md

 ### Editor Additions
  * Added the ability to load a theme from a file
  * JSON editor to edit theme directly
+ * Set name of file download

 ### Preview
- * Added Some inputs and a display peice.
+ * Added Some inputs and a display piece.

 ## Future Feature List
- * Set name of file download

  * Swap between dark and light theme for the editor
  * Editor section to handle shadows

----
+##
 To integrate a theme into you're project, you just have to do the following

 ```javascript